lipp/lua-websockets/README.md

 lua test-server/test-server.lua test-server/
 ```
 run from cloned repo directory.
+Connect with one or more browser windows on localhost:8002 /
+127.0.0.1:8002 and enjoy.

 ## Simple echo server
 This is the basic echo server.
 It uses libwebsocket's built in "event-loop" (via `context:service`).